naviat/coding-challenges/README.md

 # Coding Challenges

+> Note: This repository is based on [Coding Challenges - John Crickett](https://codingchallenges.fyi/challenges)

 This repository is a weekly coding challenge.
 These are challenges that I’ve used or am using as exercises to learn a new programming language or technology.

 Each challenge will have you writing a full application or tool.
 Most of which will be based on real-world tools and utilities.

 The challenges are picked to be small enough to be completed in your spare time over a week or two and yet large enough to be complete working projects.

-> Note: This repo is based on [Coding Challenges - John Crickett](https://codingchallenges.fyi/challenges)

 ## Table of Contents